 In Class Activities

-Cora led us in a structured review of Roman capitals with a broad edge nib.
+The structured lesson creating Roman Capitals with a broad edge was brutal for me.
 This brought my lack of technical background and skill to the forefront and I tried to stay present and breathe.
 It was difficult and I began feeling anxiety about the upcoming project.
-Then, she said that we could use the ball and stick version using the B-nibs.
+I chose to use ball and stick letters with a B nib.

 We created a draft of our quote before we left for the day.